bsdimp/v7/notes/rb.md

 So clearly, the Univation board is using this to piggy-back support for I/O cycles onto the memory slot which doesn't have these signals.
-I've not traced these signals on the board I have.
+I've not traced these signals on the board I have, apart from knowing that only the Board Selects are connected.

-The board I have has a second clip with one wire for reasons unknown :(.
+The board I have has a second clip with one wire.
+I think it is to account for the differences between A and B memory connector pinouts, but I'm not sure.
 I've not puzzled out yet where it goes.
 They aren't mentioned in the documentation, and the jumpers for my card are different.